Banner County grand jury finds no wrongdoing in man's death

 A Banner County District Court grand jury returned a “no true bill” finding in a case examining the death of a Banner County man earlier this year.

 The grand jury heard evidence in the case examining law enforcement actions in the April 3 death of Kevin Wynne.
-The Nebraska State Patrol investigated Wynne's death, which occurred as an officer attempted to serve a search warrant.
+The Nebraska State Patrol investigated Wynne’s death, which occurred as the Banner County Sheriff attempted to serve a search warrant.
 At the time, the NSP released that the man had died of a self-inflicted gunshot wound, which the grand jury confirmed in its findings.

 The “no true bill” finding means that the grand jury did not find any criminal conduct by any individuals that caused or contributed to Wynne’s death.
 Nebraska statute requires that any death that occurs while a suspect is in custody of law enforcement or while being apprehended be examined by a grand jury.
 Grand jury proceedings are closed to the public, but the grand jury’s findings and any reports it makes are public record.